nikolasstow/MarvelQuery/docs/autoquery-examples.md

 }).fetchSingle();
 ```

-Once we have **Doctor Doom’s** character data, we can access the [List](autoquery-blocks.md#list-properties) of comics via the comics property.
-This list contains up to 20 summaries of comics, presented in alphabetical order, from the collection of comics featuring Doom.
+Once we have **Doctor Doom’s** character data, we can access the [List](autoquery-blocks.md#list-properties) of comics via the `comics` property.
+This list contains up to 20 comic [Summaries](autoquery-blocks.md#summary-properties), presented alphabetically, from the collection of comics featuring Doom.
 Unfortunately, you cannot change how a [List](autoquery-blocks.md#list-properties) is sorted, but you can use the `query()` method to request the collection and sort the results by setting `orderBy` to `onsaleDate`, which represents the date when the comics went on sale.

 ```ts
 const doomComics = await doom.comics